katitek/Code-Combat/4_Backwoods_Forest/213-Buddy's_Name/readme.md

 ## _Buddy's Name_

 #### _Legend says:_
-> I think that cougar should be in a university.
+> You have a pet, but what is its name?
+Let's ask.

 #### _Goals:_
 + _Get to know the pet's name._